downson-lang/downson/SPECIFICATION.md

 ### Filename Extesion

-Downson files should the `.downson` extension.
+Downson has no special extension.
+The usual Markdown filename extension should be used.

 ### Structure